Experimental Physics and

 EPICS Codeathon 2020

-Diamond Light Source in Oxfordshire, England will host the 2020 EPICS Codeathon from Tuesday February 11th to Friday February 14th, to work on some of the items on the EPICS To Do list.
+Diamond Light Source in Oxfordshire, England hosted the 2020 EPICS Codeathon from Tuesday February 11th to Friday February 14th, to work on some of the items on the EPICS To Do list.
 Diamond will provide a comfortable environment with wireless networking, refreshments and space for up to 15 people to work on EPICS core development projects.
 Attendees will be responsible for their own travel and expenses, and must bring a laptop or notebook computer to work on with all necessary development software installed.

 By taking developers out of their home environment they can be freed up from interruptions and local problems and allowed to concentrate on specific EPICS development tasks.
 A lab that is looking to both improve their EPICS expertise and to give something back to the collaboration might find this an appropriate way to do both at the same time.